Leo Frank: James "Jim" Conley

-The prosecution based much of its case on the testimony of Jim Conley, the factory's janitor, who is believed by many historians to be the actual murderer.
+The prosecution based much of its case on the testimony of Jim Conley, the factory's janitor, who is believed by many historians and researchers to be the actual murderer.
 The police had arrested Conley on May 1 after he had been seen washing red stains out of a blue work shirt; detectives examined it for blood, but determined that it was rust as Conley had claimed, and returned it.
 Conley was still in police custody two weeks later when he gave his first formal statement.
 He said that, on the day of the murder, he had been visiting saloons, shooting dice, and drinking.
 His story was called into question when a witness told detectives that "a black negro ... dressed in dark blue clothing and hat" had been seen in the lobby of the factory on the day of the murder.
 Further investigation determined that Conley could read and write, and there were similarities in his spelling with that found on the murder notes.
 On May 24, he admitted he had written the notes, swearing that Frank had called him to his office the day before the murder and told him to write them.
 After testing Conley again on his spelling – he spelled "night watchman" as "night witch" – the police were convinced he had written the notes.
 They were skeptical about the rest of his story, not only because it implied premeditation by Frank, but also because it suggested that Frank had confessed to Conley and involved him.

 In a new affidavit (his second affidavit and third statement), Conley admitted he had lied about his Friday meeting with Frank.
 He said he had met Frank on the street on Saturday, and was told to follow him to the factory.
 Frank told him to hide in a wardrobe to avoid being seen by two women who were visiting Frank in his office.
 He said Frank dictated the murder notes for him to write, gave him cigarettes, then told him to leave the factory.
 Afterward, Conley said he went out drinking and saw a movie.
 He said he did not learn of the murder until he went to work on Monday.